 Updated: Aug 23

-Forward The purpose of this paper was to provide general readers, and those wishing to don a more accurate Roman “toga”, all the necessary information on this enigmatic garment.
+Forward The purpose of this paper is to provide general readers, and those wishing to don a more accurate Roman 'toga', all the necessary information on this enigmatic garment.
 Originally researched and written by Clive Hewitt in 2007, it has remained unpublished ever since.
 Sadly Clive , a long-standing member of The Roman Military Research Society, passed away in January 2017 and it seemed that his research would remain unseen.
 In Clive’s memory I determined to see his work recognised.

 In his original foreword, Clive duly thanked Dr Jane Malcom-Davies and Caroline Johnson, both of The Costume Society, Katrina Bill of The Textile Society, Dr AT Croom from Arbeia Roman Fort, and the librarians of his local library for the invaluable help they all provided.
 Despite a decade passing, the information they generously supplied still forms the basis of this paper.
-It seems appropriate that Clive’s acknowledgements should echoed here.
+It seems appropriate that Clive’s acknowledgements are repeated here.